A Glimpse of Hinduism

 Does Hinduism perpetuate the caste system?

 Hinduism has mistakenly been recognised by some as a religion based on a caste system.
-Hindus believe that society is divided into largely 4 main categories, i.e. the leaders, the warriors, the professional and the workers, allowing for social mobility.
+Hindus believe that society is divided into largely 4 main categories, i.e., the leaders, the warriors, the professionals, and the workers, allowing for social mobility.
 This serves as an acknowledgement that we are all equal with different strengths in different fields.

 Useful Links